Renting our Facilities

 The Matagorda County Museum is a dynamic educational institution that engages visitors in the exciting story of the history of Matagorda County through a variety of program and exhibit experiences.

 We are pleased to offer rental of the Museum for business meetings, banquets, receptions, birthday parties, and other events.
 Please note that such activities may not interfere with the normal public operation of the Museum and are subject to the policies and procedures listed below.
 The Museum cannot be used for discriminatory practices and reserves the right to refuse rental to individuals, organizations, or events that discriminate on the basis of race, color, ethnicity, gender, age, religion, or disability.

 When you're ready, you can download our rental agreement.

 - Members will receive discounted rental rates for personal functions only.
 Non-members rates will apply to all club, business, and other group functions unless it is for a non-profit entity.
-No discounts are given for birthday parties.

 - Listed are the most popular combinations of available rooms rentals.
 Please contact museum personnel for rates on other combinations.

 Lessee provides refreshments, decorations, paper goods, and cleanup

 Garden Room Only